edwardohazo/wagox_ssg/README.md

 ## Updating generic content

-To update the generic content modify base.json and base.json files nested inside sgg.
+To update the generic content modify base.json and base.json files nested inside sgg dir.

 ## Embedding Components

 You can find built in components with its corresponding js, php and css files inside ssg/components dir

+1. Create a template with its corresponding page name ej contact.ejs inside wagox_ssg\templates
+2. Take a component from wagox_ssg/components/components_html
+3. Paste it on your ejs created file
+4. Create a js file inside frontend/output/site/assets/src/scripts with the same name as the html linked file
+5. Add its css inside ssg\components\components_css to frontend/output/site/assets/public/css/styles.css file

 ## Tailwind utility classes order